studio24/security-principles/data-privacy.md

 The GDPR principles include:

-* Inform users – Tell users why you are collecting data and who this is shared with
+* Inform users – Tell users why you are collecting data and who this is shared with.
-* Limit what you collect – Limit data collection to what is necessary
+* Limit what you collect – Limit data collection to what is necessary.
-* Accuracy – Take reasonable steps to keep user data accurate
+* Accuracy – Take reasonable steps to keep user data accurate.
-* Limit data retention – Limit how long you keep data for
+* Limit data retention – Limit how long you keep data for.
-* Security – Process user data in a secure way and protect user data from unlawful processing
+* Security – Process user data in a secure way and protect user data from unlawful processing.

 We wrote a series of [blog posts to advise clients about GDPR](https://www.studio24.net/blog/practical-approach-to-gdpr/).

 ## Consent for data collection

-Collection of personal data must meet a [lawful basis for processing](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/), the most common of which for online services are:
+Collection of personal data must meet a [lawful basis for processing](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/), the most common of which for websites are:

 * Consent – You need to offer users an informed choice and ask for opt-in consent.
 For example, opting into a marketing newsletter.
 * Contract – You need to process user data to fulfil a contractual obligation to that user.
 For example, processing an order on an E-Commerce site.
 Your website terms and conditions would normally cover this use case so is more straightforward.